-The house lies at the heart of Falkland's cobbled streets and old buildings, and is a perfect base from which to explore the rich history and rolling countryside of this picturesque part of Fife.
+The house lies at the heart of the conservation village of Falkland amongst cobbled streets and old buildings, and is a perfect base from which to explore the rich history and rolling countryside of this picturesque part of Fife.

-A stay at St Andrews House includes a complimentary visit to the Palace and gardens for non-members, during normal property opening hours.
+A stay at St Andrews House includes a complimentary visit to the Palace and gardens for for non NTS and NT members, during normal property opening hours.

 - First floor